 Mr. Walch has also developed several automated techniques for accurate and cost-effective data capture from handwritten and printed forms, and pioneered the concept of “directed workflow”—a method for streamlining the way human operators review large quantities of data.

 Mr. Walch holds advanced degrees from the University of Michigan and Yale University.

-Daniel has helped as well as lead development for a number of different biometric systems from their R&D inception to their evolution into industrial level applications.
+Mr. leads all strategic initiatives and implementation for a number of different biometric systems from their R&D inception to their evolution into industrial level applications.
 The nature of these biometric systems include latent fingerprint, tool-mark and handwriting identification.

 A Full Professor of Statistics, Dr. Gantz was the founding Chair of the AIT Department and now serves as the Director of the Document Forensics Laboratory.
 He has also as served as Interim Associate Dean for Undergraduate Studies in the Volgenau School at GMU.
 Dr. Gantz is currently applying his cutting edge analysis of handwriting to multi-language document exploitation and biometric identification.
 He has been active in the research and application of geographic information systems, modeling systems, and decision support systems to transportation demand management and traffic mitigation.
 Other areas of research include analysis of latent fingerprints, the relationship between TB incidence and socioeconomic factors, surveillance systems to track infection, computer performance evaluation, flight design, and litigation related analyses.

 Dr. Gantz earned his Ph.D. and M.A. in Mathematics at the University of Rochester, and his B.A. in Mathematics at Fordham University.